 The group’s leader was vocalist Mark Hollis, supported by rhythm section Lee Harris and Paul Webb.
 Webb left the group after Spirit of Eden while keyboardist Simon Brenner was an early casualty, only appearing on their debut album.
 Tim Friese-Greene never became an official member, but was a crucial part of the band, providing keyboards and production after their first record.

 Talk Talk made five studio albums during their career.
-I was tempted to include Mark Hollis’ 1998 solo album to this countdown – it would have placed at #4.
+I was tempted to include Mark Hollis’ 1998 solo album in this countdown – it would have placed at #4.
 The highlights from the outtakes collection Asides Besides are also essential – ‘It’s Getting Late in the Evening’, ‘Pictures of Bernadette’, and ‘John Cope’ are ridiculously strong b-sides.
-My top choice may be a little controversial, but all three of the top ranked albums rank among my all-time favourites.
+My top choice may be a little controversial, but all three of the top-ranked albums areamong my all-time favourites.

 Talk Talk Albums Ranked from Worst to Best